tudorz23/ServerClientApp/README.md

 ---

-## 7. Punctual implementation details
+## Punctual implementation details
 * For managing the `pollfd` entries, a C++ `vector` is used in both server and subscriber.
 Entries are added using the `push_back()` method, and resizing is done behind the scenes.
 * The subscriber only uses two `pollfd` structures, but the server can have an unlimited number of them.
-That number is stored as a class attribute and always updated, because the `Server::run` method uses it in a `while(true)` loop, so if `vector::size()` was used, it might have been inefficient for a large number of entries.
 * A `vector::iterator` is used to traverse the `pollfd` structures of the connected clients, to allow for removal (using `vector::erase`) if one of them disconnects.